gamullen/FindNextCIDRRange/README.md

 - Build function app and needed resources using terraform
 - Deploy code via GitHub Actions

-The function itself is a HTTP function, which, will only run on request.
+The function itself is an HTTP function, which, will only run on request.
 Please note, the function app does require reader permissions over the virtual network.

+**Worth a note, that this won't work out the box for you, you are expected to use your own intuition or reach out for help :smile: **
 There are 1 functions:
 - `Get-Cidir`